AhmedAbdelerhman/docker/README.md

 restart pod :
- the Kubernetes will start the pods if they fail or stop scale pods : we can scale our app by making more replicas so the load balancer will distribute the requests among them kubectl scale deployment/first-ap-kube --replica=3  // it will create 3 replica
+ the Kubernetes will start the pods if they fail or stop

+ scale pods :
+  we can scale our app by making more replicas so the load balancer will distribute the requests among them kubectl scale deployment first-ap-kube  --replicas=3 // it will create 3 replica

+update container on the deployment : kubectl set image deployment/first-ap-kube  kube-first-test=ahmeddbah/kube-first-test:2 It looks like you are using the kubectl command to update the image of a deployment in Kubernetes.
+The command you provided is correct for updating the image of a deployment named first-ap-kube and the container within it named kube-first-test to version 2 of the ahmeddbah/kube-first-test image.